hex-five/multizone-iot-sdk-pfsc/README.md

 ```
 ### MultiZone Reference application ###

+**Local Access via UART**

-Make sure you have access to the Icicle kit USB port - see [Linux prerequisites](#linux-prerequisites).
+Make sure you have access to the Icicle kit USB port - see [Linux prerequisites](#linux-prerequisites)

 Connect the Icicle Kit micro USB J11 to your computer.

 On your computer, start a serial terminal console (GtkTerm) and connect to /dev/ttyUSB0 at 115200-8-N-1

-Hit the enter key a few times until the cursor 'Z2 >' appears on the screen
+Hit the enter key a few times until the cursor 'Z2 >' appears on the screen:

 ```
 ===================================================================
                     MultiZone® Trusted Firmware